jon-harper/E34M1/docs/modules/bottom.md

 **Description**

 A version of the dual horns that mounts a Beacon probe, with a cutout for the 4-pin Sherlock connector.
-The Beacon kit should include the ultra-low-profile M3 screws needed to attach PCB.
+The Beacon kit should include the M3 screws needed to attach the Beacon PCB.

 The Y offset of the Beacon probe is 34mm.